Sheinxy/Advent2021/README.md

 ### Day 12:
 This wasn't too bad.
 Kind of had to create my own Graph implementation but I managed to do it so that's good.
 Not much fan of how I named parameters and functions here but hey, what can you do about that.

+### Day 13:
+This one was really easy.
+I don't have much to say, Data.Matrix is still a blessing <3